-In this study, different classes and specific genes/species of bacteria existing in foulants on membranes used for drinking water treatment process were identified using 16S rRNA gene clone library method, in addition to separated chemical foulants characterization, including FTIR and 3D fluorescence spectra analyses. α -, β -, and γ -Proteobacteria were found to be the dominant bacteria; however, specific bacteria found through genetic identification could not be directly compared to similar published results with membranes that were used for drinking water plants.
-Despite this, the finding that α - and β -Proteobacteria were determined to be the most dominant bacteria in the fouled membrane is consistent with the fact that they are known to be mainly found in pressurized and oligotrophic conditions and relatively fresh water environments, respectively.
-The results provided in this study are expected to initiate future studies in the field of membrane biofouling.
+In this study, different classes and specific genes/species of bacteria existing in foulants on membranes used for drinking water treatment process were identified using 16S 20 rRNA gene clone library method, in addition to separated chemical foulants characterization, including FTIR and 3-D fluorescence spectra analyses. $\alpha$ -, $\beta$ -, and $\gamma$ -Proteobacteria were found to be the dominant bacteria; however, specific bacteria found through genetic identification could not be directly compared to similar published results with membranes that were used for drinking water plants.
+Despite this, the find-25 ing that $\alpha$ - and $\beta$ -Proteobacteria were determined to be the most dominant bacteria in the fouled membrane is consistent with the fact that they are known to be mainly found in pressurized and oligotrophic conditions and relatively fresh water environments, respectively.
+The results provided in this study will be highly beneficial for future studies in the field of membrane biofouling.